mahaveerjain98/Semi-Annotation-Tool-using-Pytorch/README.md

 # Semi-Annotation-Tool-using-Pytorch
+Description:
+This repo is actually forked from https://github.com/virajmavani/semi-auto-image-annotation-tool and implemented for the pytorch models.
-Description: Labelling of image can be done easily with the help of pytorch pretrained model of the trained clases
+Labelling of image can be done easily with the help of pytorch pretrained model of the trained clases
 ***

 ![gif](https://user-images.githubusercontent.com/60811161/113395017-dca40600-93b6-11eb-8847-2266c8099d90.gif)